Research Involving Animals (IACUC)

 At this point, UCCS does not have a Public Health Service/National Institutes of Health/Office of Lab Animal Welfare (OLAW) accreditation.
 For this reason, it is currently only permissible to conduct non-federally funded research with wildlife.
 Please carefully review and fill out the IACUC Wildlife Research Application .
 Should your research involve laboratory animals, please make sure to contact the Office of Sponsored Programs and Research Integrity (OSPRI) as early as possible to get the appropriate procedures and safeguards in place.

 IACUC Wildlife CITI Training is required for all personnel including PIs and Co-PIs involved in human subjects research.
 Our Wildlife CITI Training Quick Start Guide will help guide you through the beginning of the process.
 The training must be completed prior to IACUC review.
-CITI training can be accessed at https://www.citiprogram.org/ .
+IACUC training is available through CITI Program.

 Useful References